1363V4/le.guide/_posts/2026-05-23-double_tap.md

 it's not so much the *deductive* power of holmes
-(nb: holmes is more about deductions than observation, though he does carry a magnifying glass), but he's got an undescriptibly devilish quality, a laugh and a morgue...
+(nb: holmes is more about deductions than observation, though he does carry a magnifying glass), but he's got an indescribably devilish quality, a laugh and a morgue...

 present, aware, yet in another plane.